Greg-Trahan/12-employee-database/README.md

 # 12 SQL: Employee Tracker

+Each review has only one movie (review has the foreign key) set movie_id in review

+Each department can have multiple roles and each role can have multiple departments Each employee has only one role, but each roll can have multiple employees

 /\*`
 I WANT to be able to view and manage the departments, roles, and employees in my company